Anaphylaxis Research - Ayel L. R. Batac

 From Ampoules to Auto-Injectors: Advancing Anaphylaxis Management in China

-This publication examines the evolving landscape of anaphylaxis treatment in mainland China, with a focus on the introduction of epinephrine auto-injectors.
-The study highlights persistent challenges such as regulatory barriers, cost constraints, and provider awareness, and offers policy recommendations for integrating standardized, life-saving interventions into emergency response systems.
+This publication examines the evolving landscape of anaphylaxis treatment in mainland China, with particular attention to the introduction of adrenaline auto-injectors.
+It highlights persistent challenges, such as regulatory barriers, cost constraints, and limited provider awareness, and offers policy recommendations to support the integration of standardised, life-saving interventions into national emergency response systems.

 \(~\)